Data and news ramps up, could we see a volatile end to the week?

 • Friday All-Day EUR ECOFIN Meetings – 11:30 pm CAD Canadian Employment Data

 What has mainly been a light start to the week data-wise ramps up from tomorrow with a raft of data meetings to commence.
+Let’s take a look at how Brexit is causing volatility in the markets.

 The Keys will be the Fed minutes, U.S. China trade talks and US CPI data.
 On top of this, the UK will report its GDP data and manufacturing data, with Brexit still in full swing traders will be looking at these figures closely.
 Brexit deal or no deal speculation remains with the EU looking for an answer this week.
 The UK has until the 19th to finalise.
 Comments and info overnight show’s that a decision is still a long way off.